OmnipotentLabs/communeaisetup/README.md

 nano ~/.bashrc
 ```
 - This opens Nano text editor, use the arrow keys on the keyboard and go down to the end of the file.
-- Paste or write (export PATH="$HOME/.local/bin:$PATH") without () at the end of the file, if you are new to Nano, one right-click will paste where the cursor is.
+- Paste or write (export PATH="$HOME/.local/bin:$PATH") without () at the end of the file, if you are new to Nano, one right-click will paste **where the cursor is**.
 - Once you have added the above line, press CTRL + x, answer Y and press enter to save and overwrite.
-- On to the next step, several commands in row, just copy and paste one after the next.
+- On to the next steps, we have several commands in a row, just copy and paste one after the next.

 ```sh
 pipenv install click numpy protobuf==3.20 streamlit